 In recent years, every business, and every profession, including dentists, has had to do a ‘green audit’ on itself, and think seriously about how the way it operates impacts the environment.
-Clear Choice Dental tell us that, long gone are the days when the only industries that were thought to be harming the environment were the big polluters.
+Long gone are the days when the only industries that were thought to be harming the environment were the big polluters.
 Now, even the smallest one-person business operating from home should be thinking of its green credentials.

 Of course, dentists have also had to look at how they operate, and this has been an ongoing progress, both at an industry level, and at those levels where an individual dental clinic considers its day to day practices.